mrpatches123/patchy-api/README.md

 # patchy-api
-Outdated Wrapper for the beta version of the Scripting API for the release version Of Minecraft Bedrock Scripting. all class prototypes are in scripts/patchy_api/libraries/prototypes/
+Outdated Wrapper for the beta version of the Scripting API for the release version of Minecraft Bedrock.

+all class prototypes are in scripts/patchy_api/libraries/prototypes/

 import api from scripts/patchy_api/modules.js